johnperry-math/AoC2022/README.md

 Since this was relatively straightforward, I adapted it to SPARK, but I didn't quite work out how to guarantee a postcondition for `Find_Marker`.

+## Day 7: No Space Left On Device

+The device is still broken.
+It needs an update, but... well, see the title.
+You have a command history of a minimal listing of the file system hierarchy.

+1. Identify the sums of the folders that are smaller than 100_000.
+2. Identify the smallest folder that is large enough to free enough space on the device that you can install the update.

+I possibly overengineered this one, but I also got really held up on Part 1 because
+* I misread the question, and then
+* I neglected to update all the folders; in particular, the one(s) that contain the last files in the history.

+Once I finished Part 1, Part 2 was a snap.